mercadopago/devsite-docs/guides/snippets/test-integration/type-of-test-users.en.md

-The **test users allow you to test your checkout** by generating payment flows as in an exact copy of your integration.
+The **test users allow you to test your checkout** by generating payment flows in an exact copy of your integration.

 | Type of test users | Description |
 | --- | --- |